benignware/requirejs-initscript/README.md

 Case
 ----
-When building a reuseable widget-application with requirejs, you may need to access the embedding script element to gather certain parameters, such as the data-attributes, CDATA-/JSON-content or the src's querystring.
+When building a reuseable widget-application with requirejs, you may need to access the embedding script element to gather certain parameters, such as data-attributes, CDATA-/JSON-content or the url's querystring.

 Usage